Nov 07, 2024 to Nov 19, 2024

 Lunch is included today at a local restaurant.
 After your tour you will be transferred back to your hotel in Santiago.

-Day 5 - Saturday - November 9, 2024 - This morning you will be met at your hotel by your private guides and board your bus to drive 1.5 hours south until "the end of the road."
+Day 5 - Saturday - November 11, 2024 - This morning you will be met at your hotel by your private guides and board your bus to drive 1.5 hours south until "the end of the road."
 Here you will board your private roofed boat and cruise for 3 hours until you reach Cape Froward, where you will disembark at San Isidro Lighthouse.
 You will also be able to see the Bernardo O'Higgins Lighthouse in Parque del Estrecho.
-At the end of the day, you will be transferred back to your hotel.
-A boxed lunch is
+At the end of the day, you will be transferred back to your hotel with time permitting a stop at a local fisherman’s harbor.
+A boxed lunch is included today.

 Optional Excursion: The Lighthouse at the End of the World